AhmedAlnoamany/redislabs-docs/content/kubernetes/re-clusters/create-aa-database.md

 To create a database that syncs between more than two instances, add additional `--instance` arguments.

 See the [`crdb-cli` reference]({{<relref "/rs/references/crdb-cli-reference.md">}}) for more options.

+After the database is created successfully, a new Ingress/Route will be automatically created for the DB traffic, with the pattern <db-name>-<ingress-suffix>.
+The Route creation (success or failure) is logged in the service-rigger logs.

 ## Test your database